 - Continued the advancement and priority-processing of affordable housing projects in the pipeline

-- Implemented the Commission’s Mission 2016 Interim Controls and hosted numerous meetings with project sponsors and community advocates to discuss project advancement and consistency with MAP2020 goals
+- Implemented the Commission’s Mission 2016 Interim Controls and extended the Controls on the Mission Corridor while hosting numerous meetings with project sponsors and community advocates to discuss project advancement and consistency with MAP2020 goals

 - Continued further conversations about what might be missing from the initial set of strategies